29 Sep The Power of Rituals: Why Meaningful Routines Enhance Your Life

 Journaling isn’t just great for the soul.
 In fact, from a scientific standpoint, there are tremendous health benefits that occur from jotting down your musings.
 A 2005 journaling study found that participants were significantly less likely to get sick and had better coping skills when they journaled at least once a day.

 All in all, writing your intentions first thing in the morning can set out the guidelines for how you’re going to feel and act throughout your day.

 What are you grateful for?
-Many of us reserve this question for the Thanksgiving table, but it should definitely be part of your morning ritual.
+Many of us reserve this question for the Thanksgiving table, but it should definitely be part of your morning rituals.

 “We begin each day with gratitude and with service,” explains Ben.
 After their meditation session, his whole family gathers to put pen to paper and write down, “one thing we’re grateful for, and then one person we can pray for, or help, or serve that day.”

 So, what are you grateful for today?
 Do you have a friend that might appreciate a call this afternoon?
 During this time, think about and write down the fantastic things within your life.
 How can you pass that energy on by serving someone else?

 The evening serves as the best time to wind down and reflect.
 “We return with our journals, and we share with each other what it is that we’re grateful for, and who it is that we wrote down to pray, or help, or serve that day,” Ben says.

 If your morning service statement was to provide service for your grandma, did you actually get around to fulfilling that promise?
 “What did you do for grandma?
 Did you call her on the phone, did you say a nice prayer for her?
 Did you go help her out with something?”
 Ben probes.
 “There is a little bit of accountability.”